Quick Summary / TLDR

 My Role

-Strengthened brand consistency across presentations, events, and internal tools
+➡ Helped improve consistency across presentations, events, and internal tools

-Tools used: Photoshop, Illustrator, Word, PowerPoint, Teams
+Tools used: Word, Photoshop, Illustrator, PowerPoint, Teams

 Extended contributions beyond presentations at LinkedIn spanned motion design, illustration, iconography, infographics, and internal web app UI audit and strategy.